talum/one-page-v3/src/blog/2019-07-04-debugging-an-orphaned-slack-app.md

 ## Slack Apps
 First, I logged into our Slack workspace and poked around at the apps.
-It was a little confusing because there were "custom integrations" with slash commands, as well as full-fledged apps.
+It was a little confusing because there were "custom integrations" with slash commands, as well as full-fledged apps with slash commands.
 I mistakenly thought that this setup was for a slash command via a custom integration, which is where I wasted probably 10 minutes.
 As it turns out, custom integrations will be deprecated and possibly removed.